 The number of directors can vary substantially between companies.
 The Walt Disney Company, to provide one illustration, has sixteen directors, each of whom are elected at the same time for one-year terms.
 Tiffany & Company, on the other hand, has only eight directors on its board.

 In the United States, at least fifty percent of the directors must meet the requirements of "independence", meaning they are not associated with or employed by the company.
 In theory, independent directors will not be subject to pressure, and therefore are more likely to act in the shareholders' interests when those interests run counter to those of entrenched management.
-Many years ago, when I first wrote this article, I included a passage from General Electric's 2002 annual report showing how the issue of director independence was addressed.

 How Committees Work on the Board of Directors